Coat of arms of Canada: Use

 The coat of arms, being those of the sovereign and the state, is used to signify national sovereignty and ownership.
 The federal government uses the arms to represent the state under the Federal Identity Program and as a mark of authority for various government agencies and representatives, including Cabinet, and the prime minister within it, and the Supreme Court, as well as the Canadian Armed Forces and Royal Canadian Mounted Police (RCMP).
 In the latter two, the most senior non-commissioned ranks wear the 1957 version of the arms as a badge of rank, representing the fact that they have received the King's warrant (as opposed to the King's Commission for officers).

 The arms of Canada is also present on all pre-polymer denominations of Canadian banknotes—printed on each bill in a way that functions as a security feature,—as well as the 50¢ coin and on the cover of Canadian passports.
-Permanent resident cards issued from 2015 feature a holographic representation of the 1957 version of the coat of arms.
+Permanent resident cards issued from 2009 to 2015 feature a holographic representation of the 1957 version of the coat of arms.

 The full achievement of the coat of arms has been used by the Canadian government on occasion on a plain red flag, such as in 1967 for the country's centennial celebrations.
 It is also used on a flag in its full achievement in military ceremonies, such as Canadian Armed Forces Tattoo performances.

 As the royal arms are personal to the sovereign, they cannot be used without the King's consent.
 The coat of arms "as designed in 1921 and revised in 1957 [...] [and] in 1994" are "protected under the Trade-marks Act and the Copyright Act and cannot be used or reproduced without authorization."
 Further, "marks and designs similar to the official symbols are pursued as a copyright or trade-mark infringement."
 The Trade-marks Act further states that, "no person shall adopt in connection with a business, as a trade-mark or otherwise, any mark consisting of, or so nearly resembling as to be likely to be mistaken for [...] the arms, crest, or flag adopted and used at any time by Canada."
 In addition, under Crown copyright, "permission is always required when the work is being revised, adapted, or translated, regardless if the purpose of the reproduction is for personal or public non-commercial distribution."